10 Common Credit Score Myths To Bust

 It is always encouraged that you pay off your credit card balances in full and on time each month.
 However, it does not necessarily secure an excellent credit score for you.
-Other factors taken into consideration in your credit score are credit mix, credit utilisation, credit history, legal track record and length of credit history. if you are using too much of your credit limit.
+Other factors taken into consideration in your credit score are credit mix, credit utilisation, credit history, legal track record, length of credit history, and if you are using too much of your credit limit.

 If you charged RM9,000 on a card with an RM10,000 limit, your score will still reflect that you’re using 90% of your available credit, even if you make payment promptly.
 Comparatively, if you charged RM5,000 on the same card, your score reflects that you’re using only half of your available credit.
 You can offset this by requesting for higher limits or using several different cards to pay bills each month.

 The lower your debt-to-credit ratio is, the better your credit score will be.

 7. A low credit score affects my credit forever.

 history of the last 12 months.
 Over time,

 Your credit score is not permanent and changes according to the progress of your credit management.
 Do what it takes to get healthy credit, and you will be offered better rates for your loans.
 Negative credit records in the past will matter less in time, as long as you are maintaining the higher score.